shuoliecon/shuoliecon.github.io/pages/_homepage/index.md

 I am an applied microeconomist working on environmental, health, and development issues.
 I have been a post-doctoral fellow in the [Faculty of Business and Economics](https://www.hkubs.hku.hk/) at the [University of Hong Kong](https://www.hku.hk/) since August 2022.

-I am on the 2024-25 academic job market.

 My research interests and approaches are characterized by a focus on real-world problems, a commitment to informing policy, and a dedication to interdisciplinary collaboration, particularly in the fields of Environmental Economics, Health Economics, and Development Economics.

 ## Research interests